 Using a dimmer switch for Philips Hue automation

-The automation logic runs the base-hue calculation, then loops over each light in a group and applies a random offset per bulb.
+The automation runs the base-hue calculation, then loops over each light in a group and applies a random offset per bulb.
 I add 0–69 degrees of randomness using range(0,70)|random.
-Small offsets look natural; large offsets look chaotic.
+Small offsets look natural; large offsets look messy.
 Short transitions keep the change smooth.
-Below is a basic Home Assistant automation that demonstrates the approach.
-Replace entity names with your own, and set the light group to the bulbs you want to affect.
+This is the basic Home Assistant automation I use.
+Replace the entity names with your own, and point the light group at the bulbs you want to affect.

 alias: Randomised Hue Scene from Dimmer